esikm/Pillow/docs/installation.rst

     if not available as package in your system.
   * setting text direction or font features is not supported without libraqm.
-  * libraqm is dynamically loaded in Pillow 5.0.0 and above, so support is available if all the libraries are installed.
+  * libraqm is dynamically loaded in Pillow2 5.0.0 and above, so support is available if all the libraries are installed.
   * Windows support: Raqm support is currently unsupported on Windows.

 Once you have installed the prerequisites, run::

-    $ pip install Pillow
+    $ pip install Pillow2

 If the prerequisites are installed in the standard library locations for your machine (e.g. :file:`/usr` or :file:`/usr/local`), no